-• Type 1: power is made available to the water heater based on a time clock (typically during the middle of the day when excess PV generation is likely to be available).
-The parameter Grid{signal} is set
+- Type 1: power is made available to the water heater based on a time clock (typically during the middle of the day when excess PV generation is likely to be available).
+The parameter Gridsignal is set to 1 during these periods of energisation (nominally ON at 10 am and OFF at 3 pm) and is set to 0 at all other times. - Type 2: the default setting is that power is available to the water heater for grid boosting overnight.
+The parameter Grid{signal} is set to 1 during these periods of energisation (nominally ON at 1 am and OFF at 5 am) and is set to 0 at all other times.

-- Type 2: the default setting is that power is available to the water heater for grid boosting overnight.
-The parameter Grid{signal} is set to 1 during these periods of energisation (nominally ON at 1 am and OFF at 5 am) and is set to 0 at all other times. - Type 3: the default setting is that power is available to the water heater for grid boosting continuously (24 hours a day).
+Type 3: the default setting is that power is available to the water heater for grid boosting continuously (24 hours a day).
 The type 3 system boosts the upper section of the tank to a lower temperature (T{grid} = 47 °C) whenever the upper section falls below that temperature set point.